vikingeducation/prep_basics/test-yourself-answers.md

 #### How is information broken down and sent?

-It is broken down into packets and sent through random different ways to get to their destination.
+It is broken down into packets and sent through networks, called packet switched networks, which finds the best available route to get the packets to their destination.

 #### What are packets?